danog/MadelineProto/docs/index.md

 PHP implementation of MTProto, based on [telepy](https://github.com/griganton/telepy_old).

-This project can run on PHP 7, PHP 5.6 and HHVM.
+This project can run on PHP 7, PHP 5.6 and HHVM, only 64 bit systems are supported ATM.

 Also note that MadelineProto will perform better if a big math extension like gmp o bcmath is installed.